JumpingPistachio/NcWorldsUpcoming/README.md

 Installing dependencies:
 - All dependencies required are stored in [requirements.txt](requirements.txt).
 - To install these to your python intallation / venv, run the following command: `python -m pip install -r requirements.txt`

+## Generating Schedule
+To generate a schedule, simply run the main python file: `python main.py`.
+This wil generate a txt file with the schedule in `/schedules`.